SML0127/DistributedWeb-Crawler-and-Data-Management-Systemfor-Web-Data/README.md

 <br>

-You can find detailed explanations and examples.
+You can find detailed explanations and examples in each repository.
 Link for each repository
 - Master: https://github.com/SML0127/pse-driver
 - Worker: https://github.com/SML0127/pse-worker